karisuchy/Kickstarter-Analysis/ReadMe.md

 ### Challenges and Difficulties Encountered

 My greatest challenge was learning and understanding the terms, formulas, and meanings behind the statistical analysis.
+I overcame the challenge by reading the module information several times, reviewing the instructor slides, and doing some basic research on google.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The summer, specifically May, June, and July, are the best three months to launch a campaign.
+The summer, specifically May, June, and July, are the best three months to launch a successful campaign.
 It is best to avoid starting a campaign during the winter months of November through February.

 - What can you conclude about the Outcomes based on Goals?